nk-fouque/blog/_posts/2020-05-27-pokemon-openings.md

 however, a very big thing to notice is the fact that ***Pokémon*** it doesn't end with are not the last words.

 ### Season 20 & 21
-{% include figure.html url="/pokemon-openings/season20.png" caption="Pokémon season 20 opening : Under th Alolan Sun" %}
+{% include figure.html url="/pokemon-openings/season20.png" caption="Pokémon season 20 opening : Under the Alolan Sun" %}
-{% include figure.html url="/pokemon-openings/season21.png" caption="Pokémon season 21 opening : Under th Alolan Moon" %}
+{% include figure.html url="/pokemon-openings/season21.png" caption="Pokémon season 21 opening : Under the Alolan Moon" %}

 I'm putting these two side by side because... otherwise there's nothing much to say.
 This emptyness is kinda interesting in itself though,